scikit-beam/scikit-beam/doc/development/testguide.rst

 ----------------

-In order to test that warnings are triggered as expected in certain situations, you can use the `scikit-beam.tests.helper.catch_warnings` context manager.
+In order to test that warnings are triggered as expected in certain situations, you can use the :func:`scikit-beam.tests.helper.catch_warnings` context manager.
 Unlike the `warnings.catch_warnings` context manager in the standard library, this one will reset all warning state before hand so one is assured to get the warnings reported, regardless of